 - Mints (a habit I picked up from my mother as a child when I had heartburn in the car)

 But it wasn’t ideal on a daily basis.
 My mother was there for me a lot and together we tried to find other solutions through specialists.

-I saw a total of 2 psychologists, 2 child psychiatrists and a nutritionist during my last two years of primary and secondary school.
-We tried to find the source of this phobia in different ways, and I learned techniques to control my breathing and my anxiety.
+I saw 2 psychologists, 2 child psychiatrists and a nutritionist during my last two years of primary and secondary school.
+We tried to find the source of this phobia in different ways.
+I also learned techniques to control my breathing and my anxiety.
 Some specialists helped me more than others but each time the anxiety came back.
-During this period, I also had problems with my diet because I was not eating enough for fear of overeating which could make me vomit.
+During this period, I also had diet problems.
+I was not eating enough for fear of overeating which could make me vomit.
 I was monitored every 2 weeks for 2 years because my weight was below the norm.

 My anxiety increased in the third year of secondary school, the year of the brevet des collèges (assessment taken in year 10/ 9th grade).
-I was constantly stressed and had this stomach ache and lump in my throat that wouldn’t leave me and made me think I was going to throw up.
-On more than one occasion, I was so anxious in class that I felt like I couldn’t breathe, and I had to leave the class, and this became very common.
+I was constantly stressed.
+I had this stomach ache and lump in my throat that wouldn’t leave me and made me think I was going to throw up.
+On more than one occasion, I was so anxious in class that I felt like I couldn’t breathe.
+I had to leave the class, and this became very common.

-It was this year that a friend told me about hypnosis.
-I didn’t really believe in it at first but I was willing to try anything because it was too much of a burden in my daily life.
+On this year that a friend told me about hypnosis.
+I didn’t really believe in it at first but I was willing to try anything.
+It was too much of a burden in my daily life.
 I had 3 hypnosis sessions.
 One session on phobia, another on stress and the last one on self-confidence.
-At the end of the 3rd session the hypnotherapist told me that I could come back if I needed to before a big exam like the brevet or the bac (Baccalauréat exam – taken at the end of secondary school/ high school) if I had too much stress.
+At the end of the 3rd session the hypnotherapist told me that I could come back if I needed to, before a big exam like the brevet or the bac (Baccalauréat exam – taken at the end of secondary school/ high school) if I had too much stress.
 I never went back and today I am better.